-Although the term often is applied to single factors such as the workforce (labour productivity), machines, materials, energy, and capital, the productivity concept applies as well to the total resources used in producing outputs.
-The use of an aggregate measure of overall productivity allows a determination of whether the net effect of overall changes in a process- possibly involving resource trade-offs-is beneficial.
+Although the term often is applied to single factors, such as the workforce (labor productivity), machines, materials, energy, and capital, the productivity concept applies as well to the total resources used in producing outputs.
+The use of an aggregate measure of overall productivity allows a determination of whether the net effect of overall changes in a process-possibly involving resource trade-offs-is beneficial.

-The term "purpose" refers to the fundamental reason that an organisation exists.
-The primary role of purpose is to inspire an organisation and guide its setting of values.
+The term "purpose" refers to the fundamental reason that an organization exists.
+The primary role of purpose is to inspire an organization and guide its setting of values.
 Purpose is generally broad and enduring.

-Two organisations in different businesses could have similar purposes, and two organisations in the same business could have different purposes.
+Two organizations in different businesses could have similar purposes, and two organizations in the same business could have different purposes.

-The term "results" refers to outputs and outcomes achieved by an organisation in addressing the requirements of a Baldrige Criteria Item.
-Results are evaluated on the basis of current performance; performance relative to appropriate comparisons; the rate, breadth, and importance of performance improvements; and the relationship of results measures to key organisational performance requirements.
-For further description, see the Scoring System on page 52.
+The term "results" refers to outputs and outcomes achieved by an organization in addressing the requirements of a Baldrige Criteria Item.
+Results are evaluated on the basis of current performance; performance relative to appropriate comparisons; the rate, breadth, and importance of performance improvements; and the relationship of results measures to key organizational performance requirements.
+For further description, see the Scoring System on pages 66-70.